gatsbyjs/gatsby/docs/blog/2018-11-06-gatsby-for-apps/index.md

 1. Client-side JavaScript can power an app-like experience, and
 2. a JavaScript application (running in your browser) can compare favorably to traditional, native applications for desktop and mobile

 The impact of these wins can’t be understated.
-It _proved_ that a native, app-like experience is not only possible for end users, but that it can be
+It _proved_ that a native, app-like experience is not only possible for end users, but that it can even be preferable and more convenient than the native experience.

 Next up, is Twitter, for slightly different reasons.

-### Twitter (Lite / PWA)
+### Twitter (Lite / Progressive Web Application)

 ![Twitter interface](./images/twitter.png)